IndexCoop/ITIPS/ITIPS/ITIP-003.md

     - Can be marked `onlyAllowedCaller`

 Notes:
-- No special logic needed for lossy wrapping/unwrapping
+- Logic for lossy wrapping/unwrapping
     - since rebalancing trades are lossy anyway, not receiving exactly the correct unwrapped units won't cause any major problems
     - since we provide percentages to re-wrap rather than absolute amounts, we do not need to worry about not receiving an exact amount of wrapped units back
+    - in the case of tokens that should not be wrapped or unwrapped at certain times, we can add `shouldWrap` and `shouldUnwrap` functions to `IWrapOracle` that can prevent the execution of a suboptimal wrap or unwrap.
 - Adding and removing components can be handled during steps 1 and 2.
     - Adding a new component
         - Add the adapter to use in step 1